EpicOrange/riichi_advanced/documentation/TEST_american.md

 - Upon declaring a Kong or Quint, no replacement tiles are drawn.
 That is, hands are always exactly 13 tiles large before one's turn begins, winning on exactly 14.
 - Chow may not be declared.
 In fact, sequences of tiles are treated identically to sets of unrelated single tiles.
 - Quints may be declared, thanks to the existence of Jokers.
 - Flower declarations don't exist.
-Instead, flowers are all treated identically, like any other tile, and may form Pungs or Kongs or Quints.
+Instead, flowers and seasons are all treated as identical flowers, and may form Pungs or Kongs or Quints.

 ## Exposures